 3102.1 General.
-The provisions of this section shall apply to air-supported, air-inflated, membrane-covered cable and membrane-covered frame structures, collectively known as membrane structures, erected for a period of 180 days or longer.
+The provisions of Sections 3102.1 through 3102.8 shall apply to air-supported, air-inflated, membrane covered cable, membrane-covered frame and tensile membrane structures, collectively known as membrane structures, erected for a period of 180 days or longer.
 Those erected for a shorter period of time shall comply with the fire code.
 Membrane structures covering water storage facilities, water clarifiers, water treatment plants, sewage treatment plants, greenhouses and similar facilities not used for human occupancy are required to meet only the requirements of Sections 3102.3.1 and 3102.7.
 Membrane structures erected on a building, balcony, deck or other structure for any period of time shall comply with this section.

 3102.3 Type of construction.
 Noncombustible membrane structures shall be classified as Type IIB construction.
 Noncombustible frame or cable-supported structures covered by an approved membrane in accordance with Section 3102.3.1 shall be classified as Type IIB construction.
 Heavy timber frame-supported structures covered by an approved membrane in accordance with Section 3102.3.1 shall be classified as Type IV construction.
 Other membrane structures shall be classified as Type V construction.

-Exception: Plastic less than 30 feet (9,144 mm) above any floor used in greenhouses, where occupancy by the general public is not authorized, and for aquaculture pond covers is not required to meet the fire propagation performance criteria of NFPA 701.
+Exception: Plastic less than 30 feet (9144 mm) above any floor used in greenhouses, where occupancy by the general public is not authorized, and for aquaculture pond covers is not required to meet the fire propagation performance criteria of Test Method 1 or Test Method 2, as appropriate, of NFPA 701.

 3102.3.1 Membrane and interior liner material.
-Membranes and interior liners shall be either noncombustible as set forth in Section 703.4 or meet the fire propagation performance criteria of NFPA 701 and the manufacturer's test protocol.
+Membranes and interior liners shall be either noncombustible as set forth in Section 703.5 or meet the fire propagation performance criteria of Test Method 1 or Test Method 2, as appropriate, of NFPA 701 and the manufacturer's test protocol.

-Exception: Plastic less than 20 mil ( 0.5 mm) in thickness used in greenhouses, where occupancy by the general public is not authorized, and for aquaculture pond covers is not required to meet the fire propagation performance criteria of NFPA 701.
+Exception: Plastic less than 20 mil ( 0.5 mm) in thickness used in greenhouses, where occupancy by the general public is not authorized, and for aquaculture pond covers is not required to meet the fire propagation performance criteria of Test Method 1 or Test Method 2, as appropriate, of NFPA 701.

 3102.4 Allowable floor areas.
-The area of a membrane structure shall not exceed the limitations set forth in Table 503, except as provided in Section 506.
+The area of a membrane structure shall not exceed the limitations specified in Section 506.

 3102.5 Maximum height.
-Membrane structures shall not exceed one story nor shall such structures exceed the height limitations in feet set forth in Table 503.
+Membrane structures shall not exceed one story nor shall such structures exceed the height limitations in feet specified in Section 504.3.

 Exception: Noncombustible membrane structures serving as roofs only.